DOAJ/doaj/cms/pages/docs/faq.md

 Before you send us the file, you must do two things:

 1. Convert the spreadsheet to a CSV.
 To do this, you will need to first delete the instructions tab and then Save as CSV.
+(Save in the Unicode UTF-8 format.)
 2. [Validate it](/publisher/journal-csv).

 Here are some tips on how to ensure that your CSV file will pass validation:

+- make sure CSV is in UTF-8 format
 - don't change an ISSN or Title of a journal.
 To do this, contact [Help Desk](mailto:helpdesk@doaj.org).
 - don't add a new journal to the file.
 To do this, [submit a new application](/apply/).
 - don't change the title of a column